isomerpages/ncss-ssi/pages/training/Volunteer-Management-Programme.md

 Learners will be equipped with the basic skills and knowledge needed to run a successful event.
 Project management tools will also be taught, allowing event coordinators to better keep track of the tasks, manpower and resources needed for an event.

 **Client Management**
--   [Manage Challenging Social Service and NPO clients](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Filter.Keyword=manage+challenging&Filter.CourseDatesString=&Filter.TypeOfCourse.Value=&Filter.TypeOfCourse.Label=&Filter.CourseSubCategory.Id=&Filter.CourseSubCategory.LogicalName=&Filter.CourseSubCategory.Name=&Filter.CourseSubCategory.ToRemove=){:target="_blank"} (by SSI)
+-   Manage Challenging Social Service and NPO clients (by SSI)

 The following topics will be covered in this course: Client Interaction Escalation, The Psychology of Anger, Types of Challenging Clients, Handle Complaints and Irate Clients, Diffuse Challenging Situations which include: Clients who will not take “No” for an answer and Clients with unreasonable behaviour, Techniques to remain cool as a cucumber and Action Plan Development.